thanhnguyen-aws/Strata/CONTRIBUTING.md

 standard programming languages.
 In particular, we would like it to be easy to generate Strata code from front ends written in other languages.

-* **Lower barriers to contribution.** We would like contribution from a broad community of users, and don't want to insist that they write Lean code.
-And, if they write Lean code, we don't want it to need to use the most complex features of the language.
+* **Lower barriers to contribution.** We would like contributions from a broad community of users, and don't want to insist that they write Lean code.
+And, if they do write Lean code, we don't want it to need to use the most complex features of the Lean language.

 * **Enable verification of production tools.** Ultimately, the code for Strata is a tool implementation rather than an academic formalization.
-Any verification we do is to convince ourselves that our tools are correct Therefore, the primary artifacts are the executable definitions, which should form the basis for a usable tool.
+Any verification we do is to convince ourselves that our tools are correct.
+Therefore, the primary artifacts are the executable definitions, which should form the basis for a usable tool.